Beware fake COVID tests online, FTC warns - NewsBreak

 Beware fake COVID tests online, FTC warns

 WASHINGTON ( NEWS10 ) — On Tuesday, the Federal Trade Commission (FTC) warned consumers about buying phony COVID tests online.
-The agency sent out a few guidelines on avoiding the scam, preventing waste of money and potential misdiagnosis from fraudulent or fault testing kits.California School Boards Association discusses policies amid omicron surge
+The agency sent out a few guidelines on avoiding the scam, preventing waste of money and potential misdiagnosis from fraudulent or fault testing kits.2 men lead police on chase in stolen vehicle, said Mobile Police

 - Make sure the test you’re buying is authorized by the FDA